Christian-Offen/multisymplectic/Numerical_Experiment/multistep_experiments/README.md

 # Numerical experiments with modified data

-Refer to the folder "modified_system" for numerical experiments on the modified equation (MATLAB files).

-Refer to the folder "multistep_experiments" for numerical experiments, where dx and c*dt are in a rational relation and the considered functional equation can be used as a multistep formula (Python, Jupyter Notebook).
+Refer to the Jupyter Notebook for numerical experiments, where dx and c*dt are in a rational relation and the considered functional equation can be used as a multistep formula (Python, Jupyter Notebook).

 To cite this work, please use the zenodo doi of most recent release (10.5281/zenodo.3905510).
 The files accompany the preprint